theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   - Check what the error says.
 It should be an error which tells you the name of what it fails to lookup, which is useful for debugging purposes.
   - Check whether the name given in the error is spelt correctly; if not then that needs correcting
-  - Check whether the name given in the error has been initialised/defined.
+  - Check whether the name given in the error has been initialised or defined.
 It may be there, it may be there but misspelt, it may not be there at all.
 If it isn't there, add it and try again.
 If it is there but misspelt, rename it to the correct item.
   - If the name is there and spelt correctly, make sure that the correct symbol table is being called during the method

 .. _0xa2230004: